1—Who I am; where I am; why I’m writing this blog.

 I do struggle with some commandments, like I do with some rules at work.
 And I think we all struggled with some rules when we were growing up.
 Our parents knew more about the consequences of our actions and were doing their job as loving and responsible parents.
 God is doing His, as the loving and responsible parent that He is.
 Whether I like—and follow—our Father’s rules or not, and regardless of my sexual orientation, I believe all He did, does (communicate) was and is for the advancement of the human race and for individuals to reach their full potential.

-Not regardless of my sexual orientation but because of it, I have pondered existential questions from a young age that most people never consider.
+Not despite my sexual orientation but because of it, I have pondered existential questions from a young age that most people never consider.
 I’ve spent my whole life seeking the Truth and making sense of my circumstances.
 I genuinely think that being gay is what led me to God.

 Mormons understand that sexuality is a vital part of a person’s identity, but not for gays.